-- ensure the methodology applied by management was consistent with the requirements of IAS 36; - We challenged the assumptions made in the impairment model, in particular the revenue growth rates, and considered the historical accuracy of management's forecasts and we also performed sensitivity analysis on the key assumptions used in management's model; - We reviewed substantive evidence to support the forecast and the assumptions used and considered whether the information gathered was consistent with findings from other areas of our audit. - We assessed the discount rate applied in the model; and - We assessed whether an impairment would be required if reasonably possible changes in the discount rate and other key assumptions occurred.
+- goodwill.
+We checked for mathematical accuracy and to ensure the methodology applied by management was consistent with the requirements of IAS 36; - We challenged the assumptions made in the impairment model, in particular the revenue growth rates, and considered the historical accuracy of management's forecasts and we also performed sensitivity analysis on the key assumptions used in management's model; - We reviewed substantive evidence to support the forecast and the assumptions used and considered whether the information gathered was consistent with findings from other areas of our audit. - We assessed the discount rate applied in the model; and - We assessed whether an impairment would be required if reasonably possible changes in the discount rate and other key assumptions occurred.